 Aimee Johnson, DVM, graciously shared this video which shows classic reverse sneezing….

 A reverse sneeze has a characteristic appearance.
-The dog often stands still with his or her head outstretched and forcefully inhales through the nose.
-This often creates a loud snorting sound.
-The overall appearance of the episode can be quite dramatic.
-It is no wonder that dog parents may think their beloved pup is having trouble breathing or even seizuring.
+The dog often stands still with his or her neck outstretched and head tilted backward as he or she forcefully inhales through the nose.
+This creates a loud snorting sound.
+The dog may also flare the nostrils or pull back the lips slightly.

 What causes reverse sneezing in dogs?

-- Secretions or mucous secondary to allergies, cold weather, infection etc.
+- Secretions or mucous secondary to allergies, cold weather, infection, etc.

 - Nasal mites